Next day delivery

 You may also experience blood in your cough, shallow breathing.
 Mefenamic acid overdose can also cause fainting or coma.
 In case of mefenamic overdose you should contact your local emergency healthcare services.

 Can you take Mefenamic Acid for headache?

-You cannot usually take mefenamic acid capsules for a headache, unless you are prescribed it by your doctor.
-Mefenamic acid capsules are sometimes taken to relieve headaches associated with period pains.
+You cannot usually take mefenamic acid tablets for a headache, unless you are prescribed it by your doctor.
+Mefenamic acid tablets are sometimes taken to relieve headaches associated with period pains.

 Mefenamic Acid and Alcohol

 Mefenamic acid and alcohol may increase the risks of your stomach bleeding.
 You should avoid drinking alcohol while you are taking mefenamic acid.
 If you experience bleeding caused by mefenamic acid you should seek medical attention.